us-amlr/Casal2-krill-model-mcmc/README.md

 The runs with all recruitment_multipliers equal to 1 will produce a constant number of recruits and spawning stock biomass in the future projections.
 This will not provide a test of the CCAMLR depletion rule because there will be no variability in the future projections.
 In order to assess the depletion rule, recruitment fluctuations estimated from past data can be applied to the twenty year projection in a new model by starting the 20-year future projection with the recruitment variability estimates from the AMLR summer survey data from 1992-2011.
 Fishery catches during this period were generally small, under 150,000 tonnes/year.

 In a second set of runs, enter the recruitment variability from the first 0 catch year for 1992-2011 ('recruitment_multipliers[17:36]') as the 'recruitment_multipliers' for the last 20 projection years in 'population.csl2'.
-The '600K/biom' directory contains the model inputs for 600 tonnes catch in 20 future years with recruitment multipliers from the 0 catch model during 1992-2011.

 Once the runs are finished the mcmc samples of the spawning biomass posterior distribution can be sampled and plotted, and the CCAMLR Decision rules applied, using 'r4Casal2_krill.r'.
 Paths in 'r4Casal2_krill.r' will need to be set to the local file structure.
 MPD values may be plotted using 'https://github.com/us-amlr/Casal2-krill-model/blob/main/R_krill_figs.rmd'.